Singer / Songwriter

 2009 Winner, Kerrville Folk Festival

-2006 Just Plain Folks Awards for Folk Song,
+2006 Just Plain Folks International awards for song and CD

-Born on a dairy farm, Tom was raised with long days in the barns & hayfields of upstate NY.
-Soloing in the Sand Hill Methodist Church at the age of 3, Tom first learned performing arts under the tutelage of his choir director and church organist mother.
-Recognized at a very early age for his vocal abilities, he won awards in grade school talent shows and performed in adult theater and musical groups as a child.
+Born on a dairy farm, Tom was raised with long days in the barns & hay fields of upstate NY.
+Soloing in the Sand Hill Methodist Church at the age of 3, he first learned performing arts under the tutelage of his choir director and church organist mom.
+He received awards in grade school talent shows and performed in adult theater and musical groups as a child.

-His undergrad work was in education at SUNY Cortland and by graduation in 1970, concluded that he had more in common with Vietnamese farmers than he did with the Wall Street brokers who were sponsoring the war.
-An anti-war organizer in the 60s, Tom left the US for Colombia where he lived until 1974.
-Leaving the US was the beginning of his global education, recognizing that farming and Winchester’s Sawmill were also contributors on his journey to wisdom and enlightenment.
+His undergrad work was in education at SUNY Cortland.
+He studied voice with Guy Webb who told him that one day he could make a living with his voice.
+But by graduation in 1970, Tom had concluded that he had more in common with Vietnamese farmers than he had with the Wall Street brokers who were sponsoring the war.
+An anti-war organizer in the 60s, he left the US for Colombia where he lived until 1974.

-After a short stint at the University of MN (where he caught a pass from Tony Dungy) he moved to Northern Idaho, where he, among other things, was Athletic Director for Special Olympics.
+He re-settled in Northern Idaho, where he, among other things, was Athletic Director for Special Olympics.
 Weekends found him hiking and camping through the western slopes of the Rockies.
-Tom again pulled up roots and by the end of 1975, he was heading to West Africa where he lived in Senegal until 1978 working in public health.
+His first professional work as a musician was singing at a funeral home in Lewiston, ID.
+By the end of 1975, he was heading to West Africa where he lived in Senegal until 1978 working in public health.
 With aspirations to cross the Sahara, Tom moved to Portugal where he taught English and waited for the weather to cool.
 The Sahara was never traversed, but he did frequent North Africa, managing to be picked up and arrested as a spy in the Southern Atlas by a suspicious Moroccan authority.
 It was the second time that he had been arrested as a suspected undercover operative, the first being in the town of Fredonia, Colombia.

-Back in the US, Tom was a tri-lingual counselor in the Alcoholism Unit at Cambridge City Hospital while getting his M.Ed. in Counseling Psychology from Northeastern in 1981.
-At Northeastern, Tom soloed on his third record (vinyl) of Classical/Contemporary music.
-As a classical vocalist, he has performed at the Washington Cathedral, New York City’s Town Hall, Boston’s Symphony Hall, & the New England Conservatory of Music.
+Back in the US, Tom was a tri-lingual counselor in the Alcoholism Unit at Cambridge City Hospital while getting his M.Ed. in Counseling Psychology from Northeastern.
+At Northeastern, Tom soloed on his second record (vinyl) of Classical/Contemporary music.
+As a classical vocalist, he has performed at the Washington Cathedral, New York City’s Town Hall, Boston’s Symphony Hall, and the New England Conservatory of Music.

 Struck by the blatant US political and media censorship and misrepresentation of his work with the UN in Somalia, Nicaragua, and elsewhere, Tom integrated his experiences into a doctoral dissertation examining US political/economic hegemony in the Horn of Africa, as well as in the rest of the world.

-That was in 88, the same year that his music friends, Dave McCurry and Mark Lynd told him that he should record his music.
+That was in 88, the same year that his music friends, Dave McCurry, Bonnie Mullinex, and Mark Lynd told him that he should record his music.
 First, however, he accepted an invitation from the EPLF (Eritrean People's Liberation Front) to visit Eritrea, at that time fighting for their independence.
-Returning from Eritrea, he was again detained as a spy, this time in Sudan as he was in a restricted zone on the border with Ethiopia, but was freed when the authorities thought he worked for the CIA (a different sort of spy) and they let him go.
+Returning from Eritrea, he was again detained in the Sudan for being in a restricted area on the Ethiopian border without permission.
+He was freed when the authorities thought he worked for the US CIA and they let him go.

-The traveling came to a hiatus when Jacob was born in 91 and he "settled" into day jobs working with people with addictions, HIV, teaching physical education, and coaching.
-In 2009, attempting to leave the US into Canada, he had his passport confiscated by authorities and was detained with the threat that the guards were going to take him and his truck to the warehouse.
+The traveling came to a hiatus when Jacob was born and Tom "settled" into day jobs working with people with addictions, HIV, teaching physical education, and coaching.
+In 2009, attempting to leave the US into Canada, he had his passport taken by US authorities and was detained with the threat that the guards were going to take him and his truck to the warehouse.
 He got away to sing another day, but not in Canada.

-Coach, historian, & educator, Tom provides a voice for all those who believe in the power of folk music to effect change.
-His award-winning songs of humor and compassion on 13 CDs have been performed in 20 countries on 5 continents.
+Tom provides a voice for those who believe in the power of folk music to effect change.
+His award-winning songs of humor and compassion have been performed in 21 countries on 5 continents.
 His lyrics are celebrated for their sophistication, political astuteness, & wit.

-His travels are reflected in his songs, intertwined with his farm routes, and a fervent commitment to social justice, as he writes about historical and current events that are disappeared or distorted in the media.
-He has been at the for-front in helping communities organize against war, water privatization, mountain top removal, nuclear energy, incinerators, GMOs, fracking, & toxic waste.
-He has received 20 awards and nominations, and at Kerrville, was referred to as the Jon Stewart of folk music.
+His travels are reflected in his songs, intertwined with farm roots and a fervent commitment to social justice, as he writes about historical and current events.
+He has been at the for-front in helping communities organize against water privatization, mountain top removal, nuclear energy, incinerators, GMOs, fracking, & toxic waste.

 Known locally as the Bard Insurgent, Tom is a veteran of stage and street theater with his writing, acting, and directing.
-His music reflects his involvement with heroin addicts, the poor, human rights, safe energy, and liberation movements from Nicaragua to Eritrea.
-His original works, parodies of popular tunes, well known freedom songs, and poetry draw the listener into his musical response to globalization.
+His songs draw the listener into his musical response to globalization.

 Root Beer Makes Me Burp is a tender and thoughtful chronicle of songs written for the children in his life.
-He does residencies in schools focused on musical theater, songwriting, and social justice themes.
+He does residencies in high schools and colleges focused on musical theater, songwriting, and social justice themes.